yfyf/perforator/README.md

 Usage
 -----

-For ehanced comfort Perforator ships with a rebar plguin, add this baby to your `rebar.config`:
+For enhanced comfort Perforator ships with a rebar plguin, add this baby to your `rebar.config`:

 ``` erlang